minnocci/books/README.md

 Builds the app for production to the `build` folder.<br>
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
+The build is minified and the filenames include the hashes.
-Your app is ready to be deployed!

 ## Features
 - Home page: allows users to log in to the application.
 This is the default page for all website visitors and redirects already logged in users to the discovery page.